rancher/devx-designs/CONTRIBUTING.md

 prepared to support commercially for customers.

-ISV partners submitting designs which include their software should be able to support design for their customers and keep any integrations in the design up-to-date and tested.
+ISV partners submitting designs which include their software should be able to support the design for their customers and keep all integrations in the design up-to-date and tested.

 SUSE supports the SUSE software components included in these designs for